amnaemaan/amnaemaan.github.io/_tabs/about.md

 </p>

 <p style="text-align: justify;">
 When I’m not in cyber mode, you’ll probably find me absorbed in a gripping thriller, reflecting on human psychology, or learning about cultures far different from my own.
 Technology may connect us, but I believe it’s our shared stories that truly bring us closer.
-So, feel free to connect with me on <a href="https://www.linkedin.com/in/amna-emaan/" target="_blank" style="color: #0A66C2; text-decoration: underline;">LinkedIn</a> — whether you want to exchange CTF strategies or recommend your favorite mind-bending series. 😊
+So, feel free to connect with me on <a href="https://www.linkedin.com/in/amna-emaan/" target="_blank" style="color: #0A66C2;">LinkedIn</a> — whether you want to exchange CTF strategies or recommend your favorite mind-bending series. 😊
 </p>